dokku/tutorials/docs/other/deploying-an-image-without-a-registry.md

 docker image save --ouput node-js-app.tar
 ```

 The image must then be loaded on the remote server.
 This should be performed with the `docker load` command, and must be performed by a user that has access to the docker daemon.
-Note that because this command is not exposed by Dokku, a user other than `dokku` must be used for the ssh command.

 ```shell
 cat node-js-app.tar | ssh root@dokku.me "docker load"